fossable/.github/profile/README.md

 </div>

 So welcome to `fossable.org`.
-This is the home of some free software projects designed to help us maintain control of our computing.
-To highlight a few of
+This is the home of some free software projects that help us reclaim or maintain control of our computing.
+To highlight the main
-them:
+ones:

 - [outpost](https://www.fossable.org/projects/outpost/) is a tunneling
   application that allows you to self-host applications on the public Internet,